Squatting in Ireland: History

 Squatting in Ireland was mentioned in letters in 1846, but by 1870 the issue was said to be in the past.
-Irish Travellers wanted houses in the Republic of Ireland in the 1970s and used squatting as a tactic to gain them.
+Irish Travellers wanted houses in Ireland in the 1970s and used squatting as a tactic to gain them.
 The Dublin Housing Action Committee (DHAC) was active between 1968 and 1971.
 It would occupy buildings to protest the housing crisis and support those who were imprisoned.
 Dennis Dennehy had previously squatted in Birmingham and London.
 He was arrested and imprisoned in 1969 after occupying 20 Mountjoy Square the previous year.

 When he decided to go on hunger strike, it galvanised protests over housing.
 There were nightly marches to Mountjoy Prison and blockades of O'Connell Bridge.
 The Dublin Trades Council supported him and President Éamon de Valera was heckled.
 Later in 1969, three men were imprisoned after the eviction of the Carlton Hotel on Harcourt Street and five activists barricaded themselves inside a room at the Four Courts.

+In 1971, a case of squatting in the village of Carnaross, County Meath involving a dispute between a local family and the Irish Land Commission was featured on the Irish current affairs television programme 7 Days.

 Many young people emigrated from Ireland in the 1980s and squatted in London.
 In Dublin, there was a political squat on Arran Quay in 1995.